Liberty County Courts – A Practical Guide to Court Records and Services

 Marriage licenses are issued by the County Clerk’s Office at both the Liberty and Cleveland locations.
 Applicants must appear in person with valid identification.
 The following fees apply (effective January 1, 2026):

-Applicants can begin the process by completing a Marriage License Application online before visiting the office.
+Applicants can get a head start by completing a Marriage License Application online before visiting the office.

 Birth and death certificates: